Julian Thompson (Royal Marines officer): Later life

-In retirement he has written extensively on British military history.
+In retirement, Thompson has written extensively on British military history.
 His first book, No Picnic was published in 1985, whilst he was still serving in the Royal Marines.

-From 1987 to 1997, he was a senior research fellow in "logistics and armed conflict in the modern age" at King's College, University of London.
+From 1987 to 1997, Thompson was a senior research fellow in "logistics and armed conflict in the modern age" at King's College, University of London.
 He has been a visiting professor at the Department of War Studies of King's since 1997.

 Thompson is the Chairman of Veterans for Britain, an organization with the aim to "put forward the defence and security arguments for the UK to vote to leave the European Union" and following the referendum to "support Her Majesty's Government in the task of restoring full sovereign control to all aspects of the defence of the realm in accordance with that mandate of the people".